 The limitations of domain-specific reviews and meta-analyses are well exemplified in the case of dorsal anterior cingulate cortex (dACC).
-In an influential review, Bush and colleagues (2000) hypothesized that dorsal ACC is primarily specialized for cognitive processes such as conflict processing, while rostral ACC specializes in affective processing theories of dACC’s role in cognitive control subsequently flourished (Carter, Braver, Barch, Botvinick, Noll, & Cohen, 1998; Botvinick, Braver, Barch, Carter, & Cohen, 2001; Botvinick, Cohen, Carter, 2004; Banich, 2009) and dACC’s critical role in cognitive control was bolstered by several fMRI meta-analyses (...).
+In an influential review, Bush and colleagues (2000) hypothesized that dorsal ACC is primarily specialized for cognitive processes such as conflict processing, while rostral ACC specializes in affective processing theories of dACC’s role in cognitive control subsequently flourished (Carter, Braver, Barch, Botvinick, Noll, & Cohen, 1998; Botvinick, Braver, Barch, Carter, & Cohen, 2001; Botvinick, Cohen, Carter, 2004; Banich, 2009), and dACC’s critical role in cognitive control was bolstered by several fMRI meta-analyses (...).
 However, a more recent meta-analysis (Shackman et al., 2011) eschewed the strict division between affective and cognitive processes by pointing out a burgeoning body of evidence which critically implicates overlapping portions of dACC in both pain processing (Vogt, 2005; Treede, Kenshalo, Gracely, & Jones, 1999; Rolls, O'Doherty, Kringelbach, Francis, Bowtell, & McGlone, 2003; Wager, Atlas, Lindquist, Roy, Woo, & Kross, 2013) and cognitive control.
-Shackman et al (2011) argued that this overlap suggests dACC integrates negative reinforcers with motor centers to implement goal-directed behavior.
+Shackman et al. (2011) argued that this overlap suggests dACC integrates negative reinforcers with motor centers to implement goal-directed behavior.

 Despite the usefulness of such cross-domain meta-analyses of mFC function, several problems remain.
 First, since most researchers are intimately familiar with one particular domain of cognition, most meta-analyses are necessarily restricted to a small subset of empirical findings generally related to a particular emotional or cognitive process under investigation (Paus et al., 2001; Botvinick et al., 2005; Vogt et al., 2005; Wallis & Kennerley, 2010; Etkin, Egner, & Kalisch, 2011).
 Even those meta-analyses that attempt to take a broader look at mFC function only include a subset of cognitive processes (e.g. negative affect, pain and cognitive control; Shackman, 2011).
 Second, traditional meta-analyses have limited ability to draw conclusions about the relative specificity of brain activity to particular cognitive processes--a limitation widely known as the reverse inference problem (Poldrack, 2006).
-This concern is particularly acute in the case of mFC subregions such as pre-SMA and dACC, which show high rates of activation across a broad range of fMRI studies, suggesting low selectivity to a given domain (Yarkoni et al., 2011).
+This concern is particularly acute in the case of mFC subregions such as pre-SMA and dACC, which show high rates of activation across a broad range of fMRI studies, suggesting low selectivity to a given domain (Yarkoni et al., 2011) [ALSO CITE NELSON ET AL, 2010].

-In addition, the lack of established functionally dissociable regions in mFC further hampers the assignment of cognitive functions to specific .
-While there have been substantial efforts to define mFC subregions on the basis of cytoarchitectonics (Vogt et al., 2005), resting-state functional fMRI connectivity (Kim, Lee, Jo, Kim, Lee, Kim, et al., 2010; Kahnt, Chang, Park, Heinzle, & Haynes, 2012), and diffusion tensor imaging (Yu, Zhou, Liu, Jiang, Dong, Zhang, et al. 2011; Liu, Qin, Li, Fan, Wang, Jiang, et al. 2013), such methods are unable to directly link cognitive states This lack ofestablished topography has led to wide-variability in the usage of anatomical terms such as dACC, and ventromedial prefrontal cortex (vmPFC).
-(I don’t a good citation for this)
+In addition, the lack of agreement regarding clear dissociable regions in mFC further hampers the assignment of cognitive functions to specific subregions.
+While there have been substantial efforts to define mFC subregions on the basis of cytoarchitectonics (Vogt et al., 2005), resting-state functional fMRI connectivity (Kim, Lee, Jo, Kim, Lee, Kim, et al., 2010; Kahnt, Chang, Park, Heinzle, & Haynes, 2012), and diffusion tensor imaging (Yu, Zhou, Liu, Jiang, Dong, Zhang, et al. 2011; Liu, Qin, Li, Fan, Wang, Jiang, et al. 2013), such methods are unable to directly link anatomy with cognitive and affective states.to This lack ofan established topography has led to wide-variability in the usage of anatomical terms such as dACC, and ventromedial prefrontal cortex (vmPFC).
+(I don’t have a good citation for this)

-Here, we use Neurosynth, a diverse large-scale functional neuroimaging database of over 10,000 studies (Yarkoni et al., 2011), to systematically create a comprehensive functional-anatomical mapping of medial frontal cortex.
+To make a clearly connection between anatomy and function, Here, we use Neurosynth, a diverse large-scale functional neuroimaging database of over 10,000 studies (Yarkoni et al., 2011), to systematically create a comprehensive functional-anatomical mapping of medial frontal cortex.
+We used a data-driven approach to cluster mFC voxels into functionally homogeneous subregions at different spatial scales based on their meta-analytic coactivation with other brain regions (Toro, Fox, & Paus, 2008; Robinson, Laird, Glahn, Lovallo, & Fox, 2010; Smith et al., 2011).
+We then characterized the cognitive profiles of these clusters using multivariate classification analyses and quantified the degree of functional heterogeneity displayed by each cluster.

 Results